ibm-cloud-docs/discovery/adding-content.md

 The following limits apply when uploading documents:

--   21 in-flight documents in **Lite** and **Standard** plans
+- **Lite** plans: 21 in-flight documents
--   105 in-flight documents in **Advanced** plans
+- **Advanced** plans: 105 in-flight documents (except for X-Small Advanced plans, which have a limit of 50 in-flight documents)
--   210 in-flight documents in **Premium** plans
+- **Premium** plans: 210 in-flight documents

-**Note:** These limits are subject to change.
+These limits are subject to change.

+When using the Discovery service, uploading in-flight represents the document being uploaded and processed before it is added to the collection.
 If you reach your in-flight limit, you should slow down the rate of your ingestion.
 One option would be to add an automated back-off mechanism with retries.

 ## Uploading documents with the Discovery tooling